-- Wheeled vehicles are not permitted as concessions on grassed area during Regatta Day, except as agreed by the Ground Space Committee Director.
+- Wheeled vehicles are not permitted as concessions on grassed area during Regatta Day, except as agreed by the Ground Space Director.

 - Generators used by concessions must not be noisy or located in an area that proves hazardous to the public.

 - The Regatta Committee CANNOT guarantee that concessionaires will be in the exact location as previous years; concessionaires will be in the general area.